cunnie/writings/i_am_become_forever.md

 "I won't do it."

 "Your protestations are irrelevant.
-There is one more thing you need: approach me, but do not touch, for if you touch me it shall be your ruin."
+There is one more thing you need: approach me, but do not touch, for to touch me is to cause your ruin."

 Taggart once again approached the bright ball, and again as he neared it he could feel time and space shift and stretch.